Influenza pandemic: Hong Kong flu (1968–1970)

 The Hong Kong flu was a category 2 flu pandemic caused by a strain of H3N2 descended from H2N2 by antigenic shift, in which genes from multiple subtypes reassorted to form a new virus.
 This pandemic killed an estimated 1–4 million people worldwide.
 Those over 65 had the greatest death rates.
 In the US, there were about 100,000 deaths.

-Russian flu (1977–1979)

-The 1977 Russian flu was a relatively benign flu pandemic, mostly affecting population younger than the age of 26 or 25.
-It is estimated that 700,000 people died due to the pandemic worldwide.
-The cause was H1N1 virus strain, which was not seen after 1957 until its re-appearance in China and the Soviet Union in 1977.
-Genetic analysis and several unusual characteristics of the pandemic have prompted speculation that the virus was released to the public through a laboratory accident.